 Biomass counts and samples were taken at three and four weeks after planting.
 Leaf petioles were collected from the 4th leaflet from the top of the plant in July to see if the nurse crop affected yield or potato quality.
 For yield and quality we sampled 15 feet of row and washed and graded these in storage.

-The potato rotation study was started in early may by sowing barley a 1M seeds/ac and undersowing three of the treatments with annual ryegrass.
-The barley was combined off in early august.
+The potato rotation study was started in early May by sowing barley at 1M seeds/ac and undersowing three of the treatments with annual ryegrass.
+The barley was combined off in early August.
 One of the undersown plots was disked two days after harvest.
 The other two annual rye under-sown plots were allowed to grow.
 Winter rye and oat cover crops were sown at a 150 lb/ac rate.
 One of the undersown annual rye grass was sprayed with glyphosate at the end of the season.
 Biomass samples of the actively growing cover crops were made in late November.
-Next year the soils will be worked and potatoes planted to see how they respond.
+In 2018, we assessed cover crop biomass yield, and learned that about 40% of the italian ryegrass biomass was still alive and growing.
+This was disked in and potatoes planted.
+We took assessments of potato growth and development, and then harvested the potatoes for yield and quality.

-Research conclusions at this stage are as follows: Nurse crops can effectively armor the soil from erosion, but they do not affect N fertility, and they do not affect yield.
+Research conclusions are as follows: Nurse crops can effectively armor the soil from erosion, but they do not affect N fertility, and they do not affect yield.
 As a result, we have to pitch a practice to growers that will effectively protect their soil but will increase that cost of production.
 This means growers have to invest to seed down the field and hill it in when they don’t see a bottom line yield increase.
 For farmers with sloping ground, it is a practice that should be employed.
-Getting farmers fired up to do it without a probability of a yield increase will be a hard sell, but maybe it can be packaged in a series of practices that may warrant a higher contract price.
-Time will tell.
+Getting farmers fired up to do it without a probability of a yield increase has been a hard sell.
+I recently interviewed 14 potato farmers for another project, and all of them have given up nurse cropping when the processor decided that they didn’t think it helped yield.
+All 14 growers had heard of it, knew how it would work, but chose not to do it for fear that it would “get away from them” and hurt yield.
+All of them undersow their small grains now.
+They have learned from our work that it does not hurt their grain yields and can add cover to their system.

 Education & Outreach Activities and Participation Summary

-Two presentations were delivered on nurse cropping in potatoes at the NY/NE certified crop advisor training in Syracuse in November 2017.
-The room was filled with ag eduators and consultants.
+Two presentations were delivered on nurse cropping in potatoes at the NY/NE certified crop adviser training in Syracuse in November 2017.
+The room was filled with ag educators and consultants.
 I also presented this to growers at the NE Fruit and Vegetable conference in Manchester in December, at two field day events during the summer.